 - Nationally recognized medical team, ranked #6 in the nation by U.S. News & World Report for pediatric neurology and neurosurgery.

 - Comprehensive team, specially trained and experienced to care for all aspects of your child’s recovery.
 Under the guidance of a pediatric neurologist, the team includes nurses, physicians, nurse practitioners, psychologists, neuropsychiatrists, therapists (physical, speech-language, occupational, music and art), social workers, teachers, dietitians, and child life specialists.
 Each team member brings child development expertise to the recovery process.

 - Family-centered care with scheduled family conferences to keep families up-to-date and involved in your child’s recovery.

 - Diagnostic, pharmacology and treatment services under the guidance of a pediatric neurologist.

-- Immediate access to diagnostic testing including MRIs, EEGs to identify treatment options and ensure optimum outcomes.
+- Immediate access to diagnostic testing including MRIs and EEGs to identify treatment options and ensure optimum outcomes.

 - Transition to home program, designed to help patients reenter into home, school and community.

 - Teachers with Master’s degrees in curriculum and instruction, certified in the state of Missouri and in special education.
-They work to keep your child on track with their education and help transition back to school.
+Teachers work to keep your child on track with their education and help transition back to school.